 Remember, our Stick Grips are ***NOT*** glued on or held on with just a set screw, but they *clamp* over the top of your stick tube with a screw through your stick tube.
 See Installation Drawing.

 INFINITY Aerospace designed this Stick Grip with safety, comfort, functionality and durability in mind for our Infinity 1, that also fits all aircraft.
 The anatomical ergonomic design is contoured to the shape of your fingers, and includes a fatigue reducing hand rest at the base.
+Made from a high impact and flame retardant material.
 The non-glare black finish is abrasion and impact resistant for long life, yet easily repairable.
 Stick Grips and Throttle Handles with switches built into them ( both used together are called a HOTAS system ), should be standard issue in ALL aircraft for they greatly reduce pilot workload, increase pilot efficiency, de-clutter the instrument panel, and make flying the aircraft much safer, among other things.
 But note: OUR Stick Grips also have ergonomically located switches so they cannot be accidentally bumped ( unlike some other stick grips and home computer joy sticks ), yet are still easily reached.

 The term “HOTAS” is used in the military and airline worlds, and stands for ‘Hands-On-Throttle and Stick’.
 Also, JD came up with the terms “HOT” which stands for ‘Hands-On-Throttle‘, and “HOS” which stands for ‘Hands-On-Stick’.